ChangePlusPlusVandy/ForPetesSakeCancerRespite/README.md

 #### Backend:

-Start up the docker daemon with `sudo dockerd` and then to run the mongoDB container run `sudo docker run --name FPSCR_MongoDB -d -p 27017:27017 mongo`
+Start up the docker daemon with `sudo dockerd` and then to run the mongoDB container run `sudo docker run -d -p 27017:27017 mongo`

 After that to run the actual project, simply cd into the src directory and type `npm run dev`.
 You can also run it in the VSCode environment by going to `index.ts` and pressing f5